kyma-project/test-infra/docs/prow/quality-metrics.md

 # Quality metrics

-More information about topics related to gathering quality metrics can be found in [this epic](https://github.com/kyma-project/kyma/issues/5472)
+See [this epic](https://github.com/kyma-project/kyma/issues/5472) for more information on gathering quality metrics.

-## Test Coverage
+## Test coverage

 Code coverage metrics are gathered directly from component build logs.
-In the output of (almost) every job there is the "Total test coverage: xx%" string.
+In the output of almost every job, there is the `Total test coverage: xx%` string.
+See the example:

 ![test coverage logs](./assets/test-coverage-logs.png)

-Since all logs from build infrastructure are gathered by Stackdriver, the build-in "export" (data sink) feature is used to filter out all these lines and send them to BigQuery:
+Since all logs from the build infrastructure are gathered by Stackdriver, the build-in "export" (data sink) feature is used to filter out all these lines and send them to BigQuery:

 ![gcp export ui](./assets/gcp-export-ui.png)

-Following SQL statement aggregates data to present comparison between last and previous test coverage:
+The following SQL statement aggregates data to the present comparison between last and previous test coverage:
 ```SQL
 SELECT
      distinct k8s_pod_prow_k8s_io_job